 Not feeling sweet today?
 You could make the kolaches savoury with a dollop of spiced chutney, or a smear of sun dried tomato pesto.
 Add a few dried herbs like oregano or thyme to the dough to up the savoury game!

 Kolaches, unfortunately, do not freeze well.
-Nor do they keep very long in the fridge.
-The pastry will harden and lose its freshness rather quickly.
+Nor do they keep in the fridge.
+The pastry will lose its freshness rather quickly.
 I would recommend that you bake kolaches to enjoy the same or next day.
 You won’t want to store them any longer than that.

 The good news is that you can make the dough up and keep it in your fridge until you’re ready to use it.
 It will last at least 3-4 days in there.
 You can bake off some now and save the dough to bake the rest later!